-- A. Results in the Reporting Period were affected by the Value Added Tax Order (Tax Rate Applicable to Non-profit Organizations and Financial Institutions) (Amendment), 2024 ("the Order") which was approved by the Knesset in March 2024 and published in Reshumot on April 14, 2024.
+- decrease of the liabilities for policies that include a non yield-dependent savings component from 2004). - B. Results in the Reporting Period and second quarter were influenced by the implementation of a circular on "Amendment of the Provisions of the Consolidated Circular on the Measurement of Liability Revised demographic assumptions in life insurance and pension funds" ("the Circular").
+The Circular includes an update of the default assumptions applied in calculating the liabilities and coefficients in life insurance policies and pension funds.
+Following application of the amendment to the provisions of the circular, the reserve for supplementary annuity in the life insurance and long-term savings segment increased by NIS 108 million and the reserve for annuities in payment decreased by NIS 2 million (decrease of NIS 16 million in the liabilities for policies that include a savings component up to 1990, increase of NIS 71 million in the liabilities for policies that include a savings component up to 2003, increase of NIS 11 million in the liabilities for policies that include a non-yield dependent savings component from 2004, and an increase of NIS 40 million in the liabilities for policies that include a yield dependent savings component from 2004).
+Additionally, following application of the circular, the insurance liabilities in the health segment increased by NIS 5 million before tax. - C. Results in the Reporting Period were affected by the Value Added Tax Order (Tax Rate Applicable to Non-profit Organizations and Financial Institutions) (Amendment), 2024 ("the Order") which was approved by the Knesset in March 2024 and published in Reshumot on April 14, 2024.
 The Order stipulates that from January 1, 2025, the rate for payroll tax and profit tax payable by financial institutions on activity in Israel will be 18%, instead of the present rate of 17%.
-The effect of the foregoing led to an increase in insurance liabilities of NIS 9 million before tax. - B. Non-life, compulsory motor and liabilities segment results in the Reporting Period and corresponding period last year were affected by an increase of the risk-free interest curve applied in calculating the insurance liabilities and by changes in the difference between the fair value and book value of the non-marketable assets, that reduced the insurance liabilities.
+The effect of the foregoing led to an increase in insurance liabilities of NIS 9 million before tax. - D. Non-life, compulsory motor and liabilities segment results in the Reporting Period and corresponding period last year were affected by changes in the risk-free interest curve applied in calculating the insurance liabilities and changes in the difference between the fair value and book value of the non-marketable assets.

-Details by segmentation according to sector:
+Details of the effect by segmentation according to sector:

-For the period ended March 31 For the year ended December 31
+For the six months ended June 30 For the three months ended June 30 For the year ended December 31

-2024 2023 2023
+2024 2023 2024 2023 2023

 Changes in the interest curve and the difference between the fair value and book value of the non-marketable assets, including actuarial updates:

-Compulsory motor (1) 58 13
+Compulsory motor 24 33 25 (25) 13

-Motor property - 10 (1)
+Motor property (1) 13 (1) 3 (1)

-Labilities 20 118 71
+Labilities 70 90 50 (28) 71

-Total effects on profit (loss), before tax 19 186 83
+Total effects on profit (loss), before tax 93 136 74 (50) 83